 Treatments of coordination within Dependency grammar are not quite homogeneous: Mel'čuk (1988: 26-28) argues that coordinated structures are headed (otherwise, there could be no dependency relation), based on the purported fact that 'In the majority of cases there is no reversibility in coordinated structures' (Mel'čuk, 1988: 26); in these asymmetric structures, the left conjunct is the head, with the right conjunct depending on it.
 We think that the reversibility argument is only (partially) valid for a specific kind of coordinate structures, specifically, et-coordinations; furthermore, the lack of reversibility need not imply headedness, it only requires hypotaxis.
 Syntactically, there is no argument or reason to make all strings containing and belong to the same class; semantically and pragmatically, the heterogeneity of coordination only becomes more evident.
-Consider the following example, which we used in Krivochen (2017) as part of an argument in favor of mixed computation (the idea that the grammar oscillates up and down the Chomsky Hierarchy when assigning structural descriptions to sub-strings):
+Consider the following example, which we used in Krivochen (2017a) as part of an argument in favor of mixed computation (the idea that the grammar oscillates up and down the Chomsky Hierarchy when assigning structural descriptions to sub-strings):

-132) (talking about afternoon tea) John got the milk and Bill brought some cookies
+135) (talking about afternoon tea) John got the milk and Bill brought some cookies

-Note that (132') is perfectly acceptable (since there is no particular order in which the purchase of milk and cookies should be presented; the events could very well take place simultaneously for all we care):
+Note that (135') below, with the order of the conjuncts reversed, is perfectly acceptable (since there is no particular order in which the purchase of milk and cookies should be presented; the events could very well take place simultaneously for all we care):

-132') Bill got the cookies and John bought the milk
+135') Bill got the cookies and John bought the milk

-The reversibility of conjuncts, we argued in Krivochen (2017), points towards a paratactic structural description (essentially, with both S terms being states in a Markov chain).
-But let's go one step further, and consider (132) embedded in a bigger structure:
+The reversibility of conjuncts, we argued in Krivochen (2017a), points towards a paratactic structural description (essentially, with both S terms being states in a Markov chain).
+But let's go one step further, and consider (135) embedded in a bigger structure:

-133) Bill got the cookies and John bought the milk, and we all had a wonderful afternoon tea remain outside these terms.
-In brief, coordinated structures are not only not headed structures, but they are not even dependency-based.
+136) Bill got the cookies and John bought the milk, and we all had a wonderful afternoon tea